bobbystrausser12/homelab-monitoring/README.md

 Everything mirrors the responsibilities of a junior–mid sysadmin or cloud engineer in production.

+🚧 Upcoming: Kubernetes Migration

+    Deploying a k3s High-Availability Cluster on Proxmox.

+    Migrating stateless applications (Whoami, Caddy) from Docker Compose to Kubernetes Manifests/Helm Charts.

+    Implementing GitOps (using ArgoCD) to automate deployments from this repo.

 ## 🧭 Future Enhancements

 Grafana + Prometheus container resource dashboards